Running for Charlotte - Dan's story

 ‘For my family, Evelina London has been a godsend.
 Without their awesome care, there is a very real possibility that Charlotte wouldn’t be with us today, still fighting and coming on in leaps and bounds.

-‘My time wasn’t great last year – 4 hours and 17 minutes - and I was really disappointed.
+‘My time wasn’t great last year – 4 hours and 17 minutes – and I was really disappointed.
 I soon realised at about mile 18 I had seriously underestimated the distance and hadn’t put in anywhere near enough training.
-So this year my goal is to go under 3 hours and 5 mins, which would give me a good for age entry for the London Marathon, and hopefully qualification for the Boston Marathon.
+So this year my goal is to go under 3 hours and 5 minutes, which would give me a good-for-age entry for the London Marathon and, hopefully, qualification for the Boston Marathon.

 ‘As a father to three of my own children, one who is still under a year, it is really reassuring knowing that – God forbid, should we ever need it - there are places such as Evelina London giving world-class care and saving lives.